RakanSuliman/NodeCoin/README.md

 - **Node**: Represents each unique date, which contains a `MaxHeap` of transactions for that day.
 - **nodeCoin**: Manages all nodes using a doubly linked list.
 - **Transaction**: Represents a transaction with an amount and transaction number.
-- **Main**: The main class that ties everything together and handles user interaction.
+- **Solution**: The main class that ties everything together and handles user interaction.

 ## Usage